-Implementation Status Variation with the Items for evaluation Yes No Summary Ethical Corporate Management Best Practice Principles for TWSE/TPEx- listed Companies and the reasons regarding the integration operation policies and dishonest conduct prevention plans and supervision execution situations? c.Does the company have developed policies to prevent conflicts of interest, provided adequate channel for communication, and substantiated the policies? d.Has the Company set up an effective accounting system, and internal control system to implement integrity operations?
-Has the internal audit unit formulated relevant audit plans according to dishonest conduct risk assessment results, based on which the dishonest conduct prevention plan compliance situation can be checked, or are CPAs commissioned to execute checking? e.Has the Company organized corporate management internal and external education and training programs on a regular basis? ✓ c.Interest avoidance is set in the "Ethical Corporate Management Best-Practice Principles" and "Procedures for Ethical Management and Guidelines for Conduct" and channels for making statements are fully provided. d.In order to ensure the implementation of ethical operations, an effective accounting system and internal control system have been established.
-In addition to the internal audit unit's formulation of relevant audit plans according to the assessment results, if necessary, the CPAs will be engaged to implement relevant audits. e.The Company has set up the "Ethical Corporate Management Best-Practice Principles" and "Procedures for Ethical Management and Guidelines for Conduct" and boosted employee awareness from time to time.
-C.The operations of the Company's Report System a.Does the company have a specific report and reward system stipulated, a convenient report channel established and a responsible staff designated to handle the individual being reported? b.If the Company has set up standard operation procedures for offense reports accepted; if it adopts subsequent measures after an investigation and has a relevant confidentiality mechanism. a.The Company explicitly stipulates the reporting procedures and access in the "Ethical Corporate Management Best-Practice Principles" and "Procedures for Ethical Management and Guidelines for Conduct."
+Implementation Status Variation with the Items for evaluation No Summary Ethical Corporate Management Best Practice Principles for TWSE/TPEx- listed Companies and the reasons regarding the integration operation policies and dishonest conduct prevention plans and supervision execution situations? c.Does the company have developed policies to prevent \checkmark the board. c.Interest avoidance is set in the "Ethical Corporate Management Best-Practice conflicts of interest, provided adequate channel for communication, and substantiated the policies? d.Has the Company set up an effective accounting system, and internal control system to implement integrity operations?
+Has the internal audit unit formulated relevant audit plans according to dishonest conduct risk assessment results, based on which the dishonest conduct prevention plan compliance situation can be checked, or are CPAs commissioned to execute checking? ~ Principles" and "Procedures for Ethical Management and Guidelines for Conduct" and channels for making statements are fully provided.d.In order to ensure the implementation of ethical operations, an effective accounting system and internal control system have been established.
+In addition to the internal audit unit's formulation of relevant audit plans according to the assessment results, if necessary, the CPAs will be engaged to implement relevant audits. e.Has the Company organized corporate management internal and external education and training programs on a regular basis? \checkmark e.The Company has set up the "Ethical Corporate Management Best-Practice Principles" and "Procedures for Ethical Management and Guidelines for Conduct" and boosted employee awareness from time to time.
+C.The operations of the Company's Report System a.Does the company have a specific report and reward system stipulated, a convenient report channel established and a responsible staff designated to handle the individual being reported? b.If the Company has set up standard operation procedures for offense reports accepted; if it adopts subsequent measures after an investigation and has a relevant confidentiality mechanism. a.
+The Company explicitly stipulates the reporting procedures and access in the "Ethical Corporate Management Best-Practice Principles" and "Procedures for Ethical Management and Guidelines for Conduct."
 Any violation or complaints can be reported to the internal audit unit via the Company's internal e-mail.
-It case of a major violation or the Group is thus subject to major damage, the event should be immediately made into a report, and the board and independent directors should be notified in writing. b.In case of unethical conduct, directly report to the supervisor concerned or the audit supervisor and adopt relevant operation procedures and subsequent measures based on the severity of the conduct in accordance with the "Ethical Corporate Management Best-Practice Principles" and "Procedures for Ethical Management and Guidelines for Conduct."
+In case of a major violation or the Group is thus subject to major damage, the event should be immediately made into a report, and the board and independent directors should be notified in writing. b.In case of unethical conduct, directly report to the supervisor concerned or the audit supervisor and adopt relevant operation procedures and subsequent measures based on the severity of the conduct in accordance with the "Ethical Corporate Management Best-Practice Principles" and "Procedures for Ethical Management and Guidelines for Conduct."
 If necessary, report to the competent authorities or transfer the case to the judicial agency for investigation.
 The confidentiality of relevant information shall be observed.